Dockerizing a web app, using Docker Compose for orchestrating multi-container infrastructure (part 1 of 3)

 So we said, “ok, how about we charge you”.
 And so we did and peace was restored in the kingdom.
 We used Stripe to process all our subscriptions — honestly don’t waste your time with anything else.
 Stripe is so simple to setup and get going.

 Lesson: some products customers expect to pay for.
 Especially when it deals with their financial records.
 So research your market and find a spot that’s competitive.
 Never get into a price war since the strongest financially always wins (MBA 101).
+Additionally, keeping an eye on your business’s financial health and seeking Business Insolvency Guidance when needed can help you maintain a strong and stable position in the market.

 During the YC W17 program, Dalton Caldwell (a YC Partner) encouraged us to experiment with pricing.
 If you are a software engineer, you know this is fast to do — ahh the power of being able to hack something yourself really fast without the need for any fancy tools.
 Our KPI was revenue so we used Stripe to monitor the outcome of introducing randomly rotating pricing pages.
 You can also achieve this in JavaScript (the crude way) or do it on the server side using Python / Django templates.
 But if you knew that this is the cost of renting a server for your company, then you bet you’d tread carefully.
 Then watch your Stripe subscriptions and compare to previous historical subscription data.
 The goal is to find a sweet spot where the change in pricing is positive or neutral.